 In design and function, the most similar jacket to The North Face Ventrix is Patagonia’s Nano-Air.
-We’ve drawn numerous comparisons to the two jackets in this review above, and both are active insulation pieces that are soft, stretchy, and designed to breathe well for high-output activities.
+We’ve drawn numerous comparisons to the two jackets in this review above, and to summarize, both are active insulation pieces that are soft, stretchy, and designed to breathe well during high-output activities.
 In fact, when first putting on the Ventrix, we were surprised at how similar it was to the Nano-Air, which certainly is a compliment.
-In terms of differences, the Ventrix is slightly warmer, has some nice technical features like the forearm panels, and costs a significant $79 less for the hooded version.
-On the flip side, it doesn’t keep you as cool while working hard, isn’t quite as soft as the Nano-Air, and doesn’t have the same everyday appeal due its design and fit.
-Independent of price, we still think the Patagonia is the better all-around option.
-But if you can give up a little in breathability and like the styling, we give the nod to the Ventrix due to its cost savings.
-In the end, both are excellent synthetic jackets and some of our favorites of their kind.
+In terms of differences, the Ventrix is slightly warmer, has some nice technical features like forearm panels for added durability, and costs a significant $79 less for the hooded version.
+On the flip side, it doesn’t keep you as cool while working hard, isn’t quite as soft as the Nano-Air, and doesn’t have the same everyday appeal with a more performance-oriented design and fit.
+In the end, both are excellent synthetic jackets and leaders in this category.

 Our top-rated synthetic jacket overall is the Atom LT from Arc’teryx.
-With the Atom you get just about everything you need: excellent comfort, a complete feature set including things like a cinch on the back of the hood, and premium Arc’teryx styling that wears well both outdoors and in the city.
-However, the Atom LT is more of an all-around piece that is not as breathable or as stretchy as the Ventrix.
+With the Atom you get just about everything you need: excellent comfort, a complete feature set including a cinch on the back of the hood (the Ventrix lacks this), and premium Arc’teryx styling that wears well both outdoors and in the city.
+However, the Atom LT is more of an all-around piece that is not as warm, breathable, or stretchy as the Ventrix.
 If you’re looking for a jacket to wear everywhere, it’s the Atom LT.
-But purely from a performance perspective, the Ventrix is a better high-output option.
+But from a performance perspective, the Ventrix is a better high-output option.

-Before there was a Ventrix, The North Face put much of its marketing prowess into ThermoBall.
+Before there was a Ventrix, The North Face poured much of its marketing prowess into ThermoBall.
 We’ll start by saying that these are two totally different jackets: ThermoBall was designed to mimic the qualities of down, and it’s filled with clusters of synthetic insulation that actually look and feel similar to goose or duck down.
-The benefits of ThermoBall insulation are that it feels lofty and warm, and packs down impressively small for a synthetic jacket.
+The benefits of ThermoBall insulation are that it’s lofty and warm, and packs down impressively small for a synthetic jacket.
 Ventrix insulation, on the other end, was designed for active use and prioritizes breathability and stretch.
 Instead of square baffles like on the ThermoBall, the Ventrix has large panels of insulation.
 All things considered, the ThermoBall has its uses and is popular as an outerlayer during cool conditions or as a midlayer for skiing.
-But we don’t love the boxy fit or more fragile shell fabric, and instead prefer the slim, tough, and more performance-oriented Ventrix.
-Again, these are totally different jackets, but we the give the nod to the Ventrix.
+But we don’t love the more fragile shell fabric, and instead prefer the tougher and more performance-oriented Ventrix.
+Again, these are very different jackets and both have merits, but we the give the nod to the Ventrix.